Lisa A. Pierson, DVM

 A PU removes the penis and part of the urethra and leaves the patient very prone to urinary tract infections for the rest of his life.
 Also, the surgery site can stricture at a later time.

 I strongly believe that this procedure is performed far too early in many cases before a properly hydrated diet is tried.
 Please give this procedure a lot of thought before consenting to it.

 In December 2012 I consulted with 6 owners of blocked cats over a 10-day period of time.
 (Yes, this cause of suffering is that common…) Unfortunately, one was unable to get to a veterinarian in time and his bladder ruptured resulting in a very slow and painful death.

 The other 5 cases were being threatened with penis amputation (PU surgery) by the primary care veterinarian.
 I am happy to report that, one year later, all cats are doing well – with their penis intact.
-They are, of course, eating only a water-rich diet and no dry food.
+They are, of course, eating only a water-rich, low mineral, diet and no dry food.